- Thanksgiving tends to coincide with an uptick in vet visits, due to dogs being fed unsafe human foods.

 - Turkey meat (no bones, no skin).
 For those that wonder if dogs can eat turkey at Thanksgiving, the answer is yes.
 The main dish is okay to offer up “as long as it has not been prepared with any seasoning,” says Dr. Ochoa.
 In addition to avoiding bones as discussed above, Dr. Klein advises owners to skip out on feeding the skin as well.
 The outer layer of the poultry is likely to have been prepared with butter, spices, or other fatty ingredients that may cause pancreatitis or other issues for your dog.

 - Green beans.
 “With ample amounts of plant fiber, manganese, and vitamins C and K, plain green beans are great for dogs,” says Dr. Richter.
-The key here, as with turkey, sweet potatoes and other options mentioned in this list, is the bean dish should be plain — without any added ingredients like butter or spices.
+The key here, as with turkey, sweet potatoes, and other options mentioned in this list, is the bean dish should be plain—without added ingredients like butter or spices.

 - Plain peas are a fine choice, but creamed peas should be avoided.
-Fattier food items like this that may upset your dog’s stomach.
+Fattier food items like creamed peas may upset your dog’s stomach.

 - “Pumpkin itself is a very healthy snack,” explains Dr. Richter.
 “Pumpkin helps with digestive health and it’s great for a dog’s skin and coat.
 Also, if feeding canned pumpkin, make sure it’s just pumpkin and not the pre-spiced pie mix.”

 - Dessert is an option, but not just any kind.
-Go ahead and satisfy your pet’s sweet tooth with something healthy like frozen yogurt, suggests Dr. Richter.
-Calcium, protein, and live bacteria that can act as probiotics will give your dog a tasty dose of nutrients, and a sweet post-meal treat.
+Go ahead and satisfy your pet’s sweet tooth with something healthy like frozen yogurt (without artificial sweeteners like xylitol, which is toxic for dogs), suggests Dr. Richter.
+Calcium, protein, and live bacteria that can act as probiotics will give your dog a tasty dose of nutrients and a sweet post-meal treat.

 If you really want to treat your dog and get into the holiday spirit, consider a dog advent calendar.